This probably isn’t the first time you’ve heard of Pilates.

 This adds things like resistance to your Pilates exercises while maintaining its low impact nature.

-In fact, if you’re using Pilates as a rehabilitation tool, using a reformer is more comfortable on the joints and overall a better option that traditional Pilates on a mat, and has the added benefit of providing biofeedback.
+In fact, if you’re using Pilates as a rehabilitation tool, using a reformer is more comfortable on the joints and overall a better option than traditional Pilates on a mat, and has the added benefit of providing biofeedback.

 What Does Pilates Do For Your Body?